 "GENESIS" began in 2009 and became a project for me over many years.
-I began writing this book after having a very detailed dream unlike any dream I've ever had.
+I began writing this book after having a very detailed dream unlike any dream I'd ever had.
 I've always had vivid nightmares and I write them all down, but most of the time they make no sense.
 This dream, however, played out in such a unique way, I couldn't stop thinking about it.

-By this time, I woke up feeling like I'd just watched an epic movie.
-I wrote everything down that I could and soon after, I built a universe around that one scene.
+It's a small scene in the scope of the big world I created, but small things often inspire larger ideas.
+I woke up feeling like I'd just watched an epic movie.
+I wrote everything down that I could and soon after, I built a universe.
 As I am very tall and my cousin is very cute and petite, the first characters that I was set on creating were Genesis and Violan, two women who couldn't look more opposite, but are both capable in their own ways.
 I am NOT Genesis.
 Ha!
 I wish, but I assure you, she's the hero I've created in my head.
 As for the rest of it?
 Read it and find out where the story went from there!